 The United States and Afghanistan

-This revision (third edition) incorporates the U.S. withdrawal from Afghanistan in 2021 and helps students assess the effects of the past twenty years on the people of Afghanistan and the implications for U.S. policy.
-The revision includes new lessons, revised study guides, and major updates to the student readings.
+This revision (third edition) will incorporate the U.S. withdrawal from Afghanistan in 2021 and help students assess the effects of the past twenty years on the people of Afghanistan and the implications for U.S. policy.
+The revision will include new lessons, revised study guides, and major updates to the student readings.